City of West Allis, Village of West Milwaukee and portions of New Berlin and Greenfield

 Nine-member Board of Education elected at-large for three-year office terms

-Eleven elementary schools, three intermediate schools, and three high schools
+Eleven elementary schools, four intermediate schools, and three high schools

 Elementary School Program